 In 2020, several universities were victims of data compromise when a third-party they used for collecting college applications experienced a data breach.
 Even though the schools were not at fault for the compromise, they still remained responsible for the data they collected or shared with the third-party.
 A breach occurring at a third-party vendor can have a significant impact on your organization as it is your organization’s customers, name, and reputation that is on the line.
 Be sure your staff understand that any new vendors must be reviewed and approved by the appropriate authority.
 It is also important to ensure your incident response plan incorporates how your institution will respond in the event one of your third-party vendors experiences a breach, so you are prepared to take action quickly.

-Reach out to your dedicated Customer Advocate Team if you would like a copy of our GLBA service provider contract language template, have questions about an existing vendor, or would like some help reviewing the security posture of a prospective vendor.
+Reach out to us if you would like a copy of our GLBA service provider contract language template, have questions about an existing vendor, or would like some help reviewing the security posture of a prospective vendor.

 Some additional guidance from the CampusGuard Security Advisor Team: